Lukasz93P/async-message-channel/README.md

 ##### Current implementation uses RabbitMQ, so to utilize it You have to install this broker.

 ## Why to use this package? ##
-- It abstracts all difficulties associated with asynchronous messages publication and processing.
+- It abstracts all difficulties associated with asynchronous messages publishing and processing.
 - It guarantees reliable publication of messages - in case of failure in publication even one of the messages exception is thrown.
 - It helps with passing unsuccessfully processed messages back to queue.